 How much water does my cat need?

-💡 So as a rule of thumb, an adult domestic cat that weighs 11 lbs/5 kg should drink approximately 250 ml of water – or just over one cup – per day.
+As a rule of thumb, an adult domestic cat that weighs 11 lbs/5 kg should drink approximately 250 ml of water – or just over one cup – per day.
+However, your cat’s daily water requirements depends on several factors.
+Including their age, size, diet, activity level, and the time of year.
+In some cases, your cat might need more than 250 ml of water.
+Like, for example, if they’re:

 • A super active outdoor cat, with a large territory to patrol